 In summer 2014 Ben announced the follow up to his debut, entitled I Forget Where We Were.
 The record was produced by Ben’s drummer Chris Bond at Start Point Farm Studios in Devon.

 A dark, dramatic return, I Forget Where We Were was recorded almost completely live, and its rawness matches the emotion of Ben’s words and vocal.
-It’s a bold, uncompromising listen and an incredibly assured body of work by one of Britain’s most successful young musicians of recent years.
+It’s a bold, uncompromising listen and an incredibly assured body of work by one of Britain’s most successful young musicians of recent years and deservedly became his first Number 1 album.